U.S. congressional panel to hold fuel rules hearing

-WASHINGTON A congressional panel will hold a hearing on Sept.
+WASHINGTON (Reuters) - A congressional panel will hold a hearing on Sept.
 22 to look at the fate of U.S. fuel efficiency rules through 2025 amid growing concerns from automakers.

 An auto trade group representing General Motors Co, Ford Motor Co, Toyota Motor Corp, Daimler AG and Volkswagen AG (VOWG_p.DE) has said with lower gasoline prices it would be difficult to meet the requirements.
 Sales of less fuel-efficient trucks and SUVs have risen as gas prices have fallen.